microchip-pic-avr-examples/Sensored_SPBLDC_MCHV3_LVMC/README.md

 <p style='text-align: justify;'>

-For more details refer Microchip Application note ANXXXX 'Sensored Single Phase BLDC Motor driver' available at [Microchip web site](https://www.microchip.com/). </p>
+For more details refer Microchip Application note 'Sensored Single Phase BLDC Motor driver' available at [Microchip web site](https://www.microchip.com/). </p>

 > **_NOTE:_**
 > The project may not build correctly in Windows OS if Maximum path length of any source file in the project is more than 260 characters.
 In case absolute path is exceeding or nearing maximum length, do any (or both) of the following: